-Any combination of Network Benefits and Non-Network Benefits are limited to \$25,000 per Covered Person during the entire period you are covered under the Plan.
-There are separate medical and prescription drug lifetime maximums.
-Infertility medications are covered under a separate prescription drug plan administered by ExpressScripts and are limited to \$10,000 per Covered Person during the entire period you are covered under the plan.
+Any combination of Network and Non-Network Benefits is limited to \$25,000 per Covered Person during the entire period of time he or she is enrolled for coverage under the Plan.
+This limit does not include Physician office visits for the treatment of Infertility for which Benefits are described under Physician's Office Services - Sickness and Injury below.

+There are separate limits under the Plan for medical services and outpatient prescription drugs.
+Infertility medications are covered under a separate prescription drug plan administered by ExpressScripts and are limited to \$10,000 per Covered Person during the entire period of time he or she is enrolled for coverage under the Plan.
 Mail order and generic substitution are mandatory.